 A big benefit of a cash out refinance mortgage is that your rate is fixed for 15 or 30 years.
 This means that you know exactly how much you are going to be paying for many years.

-This is different than a home equity line of credit or HELOC, which has a variable rate.
+This is different than a home equity line of credit, AKA, HELOC which has a variable interest rate.